ndg8743/lccjs/visualized/interactive_page.md

 * **Syntax Highlighting**: Clear, color-coded display of assembly instructions for readability.
 * **Instruction Reference**: Integrated quick-reference sidebar for all LCC instructions and directives.
 * **Error Feedback**: Provide clear, informative error messages for assembly or execution errors.
+* **Console Logging**: For now, outputs are printed to the console, and user input is handled via the console as well.
+* **Execution Stepping**: Users must input a number (positive or negative) at runtime to control how many steps forward or backward to execute.
 * **Responsive Design**: Modern, clean, responsive UI optimized for desktops and tablets.
+* **Listing Data**: Each line of LCC assembly generates a simple listing entry object in Pass 2.
+These are collected in an array and can be sorted or processed for detailed visualization.
+Each listing entry contains the line number, location counter, source line, and decoded components such as code words, label, mnemonic, operands, and comments.

 ---